What is the equation derived from Gay-Lussac's Law?

 Get ready for the Flight Paramedic Certification Exam.
 Study with flashcards and multiple choice questions; each question includes hints and explanations.
 Prepare effectively for your certification!

-The equation derived from Gay-Lussac's Law is focused on the relationship between pressure and temperature of a gas when volume is held constant.
-Gay-Lussac's Law states that the pressure of a gas is directly proportional to its absolute temperature when the volume is unchanged.
+The equation derived from Gay-Lussac's Law is represented by the relationship between pressure and temperature of a gas when the volume is kept constant.
+This law states that the pressure of a gas is directly proportional to its absolute temperature.
+The correct representation of this relationship is given by the equation where the product of the initial pressure and the final temperature equals the product of the final pressure and the initial temperature.

 Subscribe